-Join Matt Bailey for an in-depth discussion in this video Replacing ranking reports, part of Web Analytics Fundamentals.
+Join Matt Bailey for an in-depth discussion in this video Replacing ranking reports, part of Learning Web Analytics.

 Now that we're learning so much more about value and understanding how words, …your content, your landing pages, your search phrases, all these things come in …to understanding a better idea of what people are looking for. …By now, you should understand that your ranking reports do a very poor job of …showing how well your search engine optimization is actually doing. …The best thing you can do is to replace you're ranking reports with analytics …reports that focus on the value of the words.…